ryanbcommits/shopping-list-app/README.md

 - [] UI needs improving

 ## TODO
-- For this week the primary goal is to create a working sign up modal (rank 3)
+- Finish with creating the registration page with Claude.
 - Next week have it so the users data is written on the DOM (rank 7)
 - Next Adjust the authorization standards to meet Firestore's guidelines - i think reg email is going away (rank 12)
 - Have the info from the db print to the window